• Skip to main content

 Salmon is a staple in our house.
 I’m a pescatarian so it’s a good source of protein for me.
 It’s also something my picky daughter requests for dinner on a regular basis.
 So I like to keep a stash of frozen salmon fillets in the freezer ready to make evening meals.

-Aldi frozen salmon fillets
+Frozen salmon fillets

 The problem was, I would never remember to take the frozen salmon fillets out of the freezer to defrost.
 And I had no idea how to thaw frozen salmon quickly.
 Then I discovered that you can cook salmon from frozen in the air fryer – it’s a gamechanger!
 Now, when I’m wondering what to cook, I can simply grab a couple of frozen salmon fillets, air fryer them and have a delicious meal on the table in under 30 minutes.
 In this article, I’ll explain how I air fry frozen salmon and how long to cook frozen salmon in an air fryer.
 This method works for cooking the smaller salmon fillets that come in individual portions.
 Then I’ll share three of my favourite ways to serve salmon fillets.